Webinative/dockerise-django/docs/part_3.md

 ![runserver without env vars](images/part_3/01-runserver_without_env.png)

-The reason is we have abstracted some settings into a `.env` file but we have not loaded those values into our virtual environment.
+Why?
+We have abstracted some settings into a `.env` file but not loaded them into our virtual environment.

 ### Load ENV variables

-Let us load the contents of `.env` file into our virtual environment, and then run the development server.
+Let us load the contents of the `.env` file into our virtual environment and then run the development server.

 ```sh
 # load contents of .env file